 Fusion is one of the advanced compositing software for visual effects artists, broadcast, motion graphics, and 3d animators.

-It is developed by Blackmagic Design and initially authored by Eyeon Software.
+It was developed by Blackmagic Design and initially authored by Eyeon Software.

 It is typically used to create visual effects and digital compositing for movies, TV series, and commercials because it has been used for this work on endless Hollywood movies in the last 30 years or so.
 A lot of Hollywood’s biggest blockbusters and hit television shows use Fusion to create their visual effects.